chbh-opensource/chbh-on-bear/docs/mri/spm.md

 !!! note

-    Make sure you specify the appropriate number of cores when starting the MatLab GUI App, you may not notice a substantial speed-up if you run MatLab using the default of 4 cores.
-Do try to avoid asking for substantially more than you might need however - BlueBEAR is a shared resource.
+    Make sure you specify the appropriate number of cores when starting the MATLAB GUI App, you may not notice a substantial speed-up if you run MATLAB using the default of 4 cores.
+Do try to avoid asking for substantially more than you might need however - BlueBEAR is a shared resource!